-Seems like everybody wants to get tickets to see Liverpool at Anfield, so let’s run through the hospitality options that I offer for the Reds’ home games.
+Seems like everybody wants to get tickets to see Liverpool at Anfield, so let’s run through the hospitality options that Groundhopper Guides offers for the Reds’ home games.

 (Check the bottom of this page for an inquiry form)

 Briefly, what’s hospitality?
 A ticket plus something else.
 In this case that’s some kind of lounge access or experience, maybe a reception with food and drink.
-For me, by the way, it doesn’t include a hotel room.
 (Here’s more on hospitality packages in general.)

-And how am I authorized to resell these packages?
-Because I am registered as a reseller through two brokers who have a contract with Liverpool to sell their hospitality packages.
-They buy a block of tickets to every home game and make them available to me to sell to you.
-Nice and simple.
+How is Groundhopper Soccer Guides authorized to resell these packages?
+Because we are registered as a reseller through two brokers who have a contract with Liverpool to sell their hospitality packages.
+They buy a block of tickets to every home game and make them available for us to sell to you.

 On-Site Liverpool Hospitality Packages

 These are packages where the lounge you have access to is inside the stadium, meaning you can go there before the game, at halftime, and after the game.
 Some come with food as well.
-I’m ranking them in rough order from cheapest to most expensive; the actual price varies a ton, depending on who the opponent is.
+They are listed here in rough order from cheapest to most expensive; the actual price varies a ton, depending on who the opponent is.

 First, here’s a seating chart for your reference (click to expand):

-This is a seat in block L11, which is the Main Stand on the side, roughly along the goal line, with the away fans just to your left in the Anfield Road End.
-It comes with access to the Anfield Code Lounge (right), where you can buy food and drink and hang out before and after the game.
+This is a seat in block L11, L12, L15 or L16, which is the Main Stand on the side.
+In L11 and L12, the away fans are just to your left in the Anfield Road End.
+It comes with access to the Anfield Beat Lounge (above), where you can buy food and drink and hang out before and after the game.

-And here is an even cooler video I shot during a game from L12:
+And here is an even cooler video he shot during a game from L12:

 Shankly and Paisley Suites, Blocks CE3 and CE7